 When additional specialist advice and support, beyond what is offered in school, is necessary, we contact the appropriate external agencies and work closely with them to promote the child's well being and development.
-Our SEND Information Report provides further information about the agencies we work with.
+Our Local Offer (see school website) provides further information about the agencies we work with.